seunwase/DataArchive/README.md

 # Data Archive - Average Global Consumption of Hydropower and Solar Energy Consumption By Country (2000 - 2020).
 ## Problem Description and Question?
 Each country has a comparative advantage in the various sources of renewable energy.
-The question this project aims to answer is: what is the consumption of solar sourced energy consumption and hydro sourced energy consumption by country in TwH?
+The aim of this project is to create a view or table in SQL that joins two dataset (fact and dimension) and use this new view to answer questions.
+The question this project will answer will be what country uses the most hydro source of energy consumtion? and How has African countries harnessed solar energy consumptio by ranking?
 In future analysis, we could analyze each country's preference between solar and hydro and make projections to draw a roadmap towards achieving global clean energy target.
 This Project covers the extraction, transformation and loading of the global consumption of hydropower and solar energy consumption into MySQL.
 The loaded data could be used in analyzing trends and deducing other insights to understand the acceptance of renewable energy over time by each country.
 This newly created data set opens a vast opportunities of research questions to be analyzed.

 ## Data Source